Four ways to get ahead of ear rots and mycotoxins

 Gibberella ear rot (Fig. 2) — deoxynivalenol (DON/vomitoxin) and zearalenone

-Several minor rots also occur that have less impact on grain and yield.
-However, they may cause issues in storage, or if used in specialty feed markets, such as grain for horse feed:
+Several minor ear rots also occur that have less impact on grain and yield.
+However, they may cause issues in storage, or if grain is used in specialty feed markets, such as horse feed:

 Penicillium ear rot — ochratoxin